+This checklist is an integral part of this RFP and the related proposal.
+The checklist MUST be included with the proposal.
+Signature on the checklist indicates that you have read the requirements stipulated by this RFP, and that the required information is submitted with your proposal.
+Signature of a binding officer of the proposing firm must sign the checklist.
+This signature will serve as the official signature of the proposal.
 This checklist is provided to assist both the offeror and the State in identifying the RFP requirements within the proposal.
 There may be additional requirements beyond those listed on this checklist.
 Offerors are responsible for thoroughly reviewing the RFP to make sure that they have met all the requirements and have provided all necessary information.

-Offerors must complete and return this form.
-Failure to do so may result in the proposal being deemed non-responsive and the proposal rejected.
 Completion of this form does not guarantee a declaration of responsiveness.